Feature

 What does the team actually share from this work?

-Teams usually share Entity-scoped exports; Entity access audit logs.
+Teams usually share Entity-scoped exports; Entity access audit logs; Reviewer-boundary manifest.
 The goal is to give reviewers the right package without making them reconstruct how the program operates.

 Where does this help most in recurring audits?